Category: Hashkafa

 I hung up the phone and began to ponder if there is a source I was missing.
 It suddenly dawned on me that not only do I not know a source for this segulah but I also have no idea the source for the more famous segulah that acting as kvatter is a zechus to have children in general!

-Now I am sure that there are many readers with pen already in hand ready to write a letter detailing me their or an acquaintance’s kvatter story.
+Now I am sure that there are many readers with pen already in hand ready to write a letter detailing to me their or an acquaintance’s kvatter story.
 I too know of many such stories.
-Yet evne if a particular segulah is a mesorah does not then mean that it can be found in writing, and even if a segulah has worked does not mean that it based on mesorah.
+True, even if a particular segulah is a mesorah does not then mean that it can be found in writing.
+Yet also true is the fact that even if a segulah has seemed to ‘work’ does not mean that it based on mesorah.

-While the baal simcha was satisfied with his research, it was clear to me that more research still had to be done.
+While the baal simcha was satisfied with his research, it was clear to me that more investigation was needed.

-Upon further research I discovered the many gedolim were asked about this segulah and some in fact replied that they knew of no source.
+I would soon discover that many gedolim were asked about the provenance of this segulah, with some replying that they knew of no source.

 It should also be noted that the entire concept of kvatter is itself shrouded in mystery; we are unsure when this kibud began, nor do we know what the term ‘kvatter‘ even means!